-Flavored oils for cooking are widely available at high-end grocery stores and specialty cooking stores, but they are very expensive.
-Fortunately, they are very easy to make yourself from herbs you grow or purchase.
-They are wonderful to cook with and are always welcome as gifts.
+Herb-infused flavored oils for cooking, such as basil, rosemary, or garlic, are widely available at high-end grocery stores and specialty cooking shops, but they can be very expensive and they don't always have a true, robust herbal flavor.
+They are often processed and may have been sitting on a shelf for months.
+Fortunately, herb-flavored oils are very easy to make yourself either from the herbs you grow or purchase.
+They are wonderful to cook with and decanted into pretty bottles, are always welcome as gifts.

 - About 1 to 2 hours to make, 1 week to steep

 - Sterilized heat-resistant, glass bottles or jars (the more attractive, the better.
 You can make your flavored oils in large jars and decant into smaller decorative bottles later if you wish.)

 - Herbs of your choice (some suggestions are listed below.)

 - Cooking oil (light olive oil is a good choice, but any cooking oil will work.)

 - Large pot or cauldron for sterilizing jars.

 - Saucepan for heating the oil

 - Decorative ribbon (optional)